MAKES 6 SERVINGS • PREP TIME: 20 minutes • COOK TIME: 1 hour

 Let the chicken rest for at least 10 minutes before carving.
 Just before serving, pour the remaining orange juice over the chicken.

-Store in a covered container in the refrigerator for 3 to 5 days.
+STORAGE: Store in a covered container in the refrigerator for 3 to 5 days.

 Reprinted with permission from The Cancer-Fighting Kitchen: Nourishing, Big-Flavor Recipes for Cancer Treatment and Recovery.
 Copyright © 2009, 2017 by Rebecca Katz with Mat Edelson, Ten Speed Press, a division of the Crown Publishing Group, Berkeley, CA.